beyarkay/PurchaseAnalysis/README.md

 # Purchase Analysis

-Last Updated: 29 November 2019
+Last Updated: 04 December 2019

 PurchaseAnalysis scrapes property prices and various other data points from popular real estate websites, and then visualises the data in order to better